bdavidxyz/tailstart/README.md

 ## Motivation

-- Ruby-on-Rails is fantastic to deliver features
+- Ruby-on-Rails is fantastic to deliver features - for free
-- Flowbite is fanastic to deliver extensible UI design (based on Tailwind)
+- Flowbite is fanastic to deliver extensible Tailwind UI design - with a generous free tier.

 Instead of having Rails with fantastic features (but without UI design),

-and Flowbite with fantastic UI design (but without anything that _actually_ works),
+and Flowbite with fantastic UI design (but without anything that _actually_ works behind the scene),

 What if we marry both?

-* We have default login/logout flow that is beautiful by default
+* We have a working authentication flow that is beautiful by default
+* We have transactional emails that _already works_
 * We have beautiful flash messages by default
+* We have already designed, accessible form validation
 * We have secured, verified users
 * We have a full test suite by default
 * We have beautiful landing pages by default
 * We have beautiful static pages (pricing, privacy, etc) by default
 * We have tons of CSS components, blocks and pages ready to be integrated with our own custom feature

-It's a UI design centric starter kit.
+Then we have a Rails, but UI design centric starter kit.

+## Isn't Flowbite a 3rd-party dependency?

+Actually Flowbite is just plain old Tailwind, so you're not really "locked" into an external dependency.

+Of course if you buy their full package, you have access to more components than their free tier, which sounds fair!

+I have **no affiliation** with them (so far), moreover, Flowbite decided to **offer paying components** that ends up in this starter kit - currently some of them.
+But I won't abuse of their generosity in this repo, so don't expect integration of top-notch components to appear in the roadmap.

+So a big thanks to their team !

 ## Prerequisites